Arlene Rush

-Arlene Rush is a New York City-based multidisciplinary artist.
-Initially, she created abstract metal sculptures, with her practice evolving to incorporate more conceptual work.
-Her current work addresses themes of gender, identity, socioeconomics, and politics, examining issues that impact the contemporary world.
+Arlene Rush is a New York City-based interdisciplinary artist.
+Her work addresses themes and issues that impact the contemporary world, including gender roles, societal norms, socioeconomics, and politics.

-Biography
+Early life and education

-Rush grew up in the Parkchester section of The Bronx.
-She has a twin brother.
-As a child, Rush's creativity was encouraged by her parents.
+Rush was born in Manhattan in 1955, and grew up in the Parkchester section of The Bronx.
+She had a twin brother.
+As a child, Rush's creativity, which included playing with Erector sets and Play-Doh and carving soap, was encouraged by her parents.
 She began studying sculpture in High School, and continued her artistic education at Queens College where she received a Bachelor of Arts in 1978, with a strong focus in sculpture.

-Her career began in the Chelsea district of Manhattan.
-Her early welded steel abstract sculptures were influenced by Anthony Caro.
-In 1991, Rush’s practice was stirred by Buddhism, which led to an incorporation of philosophical ideas in her artwork.
-Since 2005, she has practiced the modern New Kadampa Buddhist tradition.
+Career

+Rush's artistic career began in the Chelsea district of Manhattan, where she obtained her first studio in 1986.
+She was the earliest artist to setup a long term studio at the notable West Chelsea Arts building located at 526 West 26th Street, which she has occupied for over 30 years.

 Rush has previously worked in the architectural and design furnishing industry doing sales, design, project management, and architectural restoration.
 She has taught art to women with cancer through The Creative Center, a New York based nonprofit organization that brings creative arts to people with cancer and chronic illnesses.
 As of 2022 Rush sits on The Creative Center's Advisory Council.